nprapps/dailygraphics/README.md

 In order to be able to use the `chrome webdriver` you need to download and unzip the corresponding version for your platform and put it somewhere on the `$PATH` so that selenium can find it (you could include the path to the binary on the webdriver call but lets stick to only one approach).

-If you want to install phamtomjs:
+If you want to install phantomjs:

 ```
-brew install phamtomjs
+$ brew install phantomjs
 ```

 Test Deployment